Doing Business with DIR

 DIR Applications Portal

-Visit the Applications Portal and gain access to the Bidstamp Portal (for submitting responses to open Request for Offer (RFO) Solicitations) or the Vendor Sales Reporting (VSR) Portal (for submitting monthly VSRs).
+Visit the Applications Portal and gain access to the Bidstamp Portal (for submitting responses to open Request for Offers (RFO) Solicitations) or the Vendor Sales Reporting (VSR) Portal (for submitting monthly VSRs).